Edge connectivity of simplicial polytopes: Introduction

 Our proof relies on the famous Lower Bound Theorem of Barnette~\cite{Bar71, Bar73} which states (in particular) that the classical stacked polytopes have the minimum number of edges among all simplicial polytopes with the same dimension and number of vertices.
-We also use these stacked polytopes to construct for every~$d \ge 4$ a simplicial $d$-polytope whose graph has a nontrivial minimum edge cut of cardinality~$d(d+1)/2$, thus proving that our theorem is best possible for simplicial polytopes.
-Our theorem trivially implies the following statement.
+We also use these stacked polytopes to construct simplicial $d$-polytopes that prove that our theorem is best possible for simplicial polytopes.

+This theorem implies surprising results on the edge connectivity of the graphs of simplicial polytopes.
+Note that the edges incident to a given vertex always form an edge cut that we call \defn{trivial}.

+\begin{corollary*} Every nontrivial minimum edge cut in the graph of a simplicial polytope of dimension~$d \ge 3$ has at least $d(d+1)/2$ edges. \end{corollary*}

 \begin{corollary*} The graph of a simplicial polytope of dimension~$d \ge 3$ and minimum degree~$\delta$ is $\min\{\delta,d(d+1)/2\}$-edge-connected. \end{corollary*}